compgen-io/cgpipe/docs/05-Job_Runners.md

 is set, then instead of writing the assembled bash script to stdout, the script will also be executed.

+### Template script

+PBS, SGE, SLURM, and SBS job runners all operate by processing a job template, setting the appropriate variables, and then calling the appropriate executable to submit the job (`qsub`, `sbatch`, or `sbs`).
+A basic job template is included in CGPipe for each of these schedulers; however, if you'd like to use your own template, this can be specified by setting the variable `cgpipe.runner.{runner_name}.template`.
+This can be done on a per-user or per-host basis.

 ## Bash script export